Nili Brosh: With Cirque du Soleil

-In 2017, Nili Brosh joined the cast of Cirque du Soleil's production "Michael Jackson ONE", a resident show in Mandalay Bay, Las Vegas.
+In 2017, Brosh joined the cast of Cirque du Soleil's production "Michael Jackson ONE", a resident show in Mandalay Bay, Las Vegas.
 Playing a feature character entitled "The Muse", Brosh played the iconic guitar solos from Michael Jackson's music while shooting fire out of her guitar.
 She succeeded Gina Gleason in the role upon the latter joining Baroness.
 The show runs on a schedule of ten shows a week, which Brosh was a part of for the following two years.
-While with Cirque, she also performed in the Life is Beautiful festival in Las Vegas, Paramount Network's TV show Lip Sync Battle, as well as the national anthem for the Vegas Golden Knights.
+While with Cirque, she also performed at the Life is Beautiful festival in Las Vegas, Paramount Network's TV show Lip Sync Battle, as well as the national anthem for the Vegas Golden Knights.
 She left the roster in March 2019, and returned in 2022 as part-time Muse.

 With Danny Elfman

-In 2020, Nili joined Danny Elfman's band with the intention of performing at Coachella 2020, which was cancelled due to the COVID pandemic.
-Subsequently, Nili recorded guitars on Elfman's 2021 and 2022 releases 'Big Mess', 'Bigger.
-Messier.' (featuring remixes by Trent Reznor, Iggy Pop, and others), and performed with Elfman at his famed 2022 Coachella and Hollywood Bowl performances.
-In 2023 and 2024, Nili performed with Elfman on additional 'From Boingo, to Batman, to Big Mess, and Beyond' California dates, as well as the 30th Anniversary Nightmare Before Christmas shows at the Hollywood Bowl.
+In 2020, Brosh joined Danny Elfman's band with the intention of performing at Coachella 2020, which was cancelled due to the COVID pandemic.
+Subsequently, she recorded guitars on Elfman's 2021 and 2022 releases Big Mess and Bigger.
+Messier. (featuring remixes by Trent Reznor, Iggy Pop, and others), and performed with Elfman at his famed 2022 Coachella and Hollywood Bowl performances.
+In 2023-2025, Brosh performed with Elfman on additional 'From Boingo, to Batman, to Big Mess, and Beyond' California dates, as well as the Nightmare Before Christmas shows at the Hollywood Bowl.